emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

 Testing native WebAssembly in browsers
 ======================================

-WebAssembly support is enabled by default as of Firefox 52, Chrome 57 and Opera 44.
+WebAssembly support is enabled by default as of Firefox 52, Chrome 57, Safari 11 and Opera 44.
 On Edge 15 you can enable it via "Experimental JavaScript Features" flag.

+For further info on WebAssembly features supported in various browsers, see the `WebAssembly Roadmap <https://webassembly.org/roadmap/>`_

 ``.wasm`` files and compilation
 ===============================